tinacms/tina.io/content/guides/nextjs/tina-with-strapi/strapi-setup.md

 2. Create two long-text fields called `content` and `excerpt`.
 3. Create a new single-media field called `coverImage`.
 It should only accept image files.
 4. Create a new **UID** field and call it `slug`.
 Under **Attached field** choose `title`.
 Make this field required and unique.
 This field will automatically be populated from the post's `title`.
 5. Create a new **Date** field and name it `date`.
-Let's keep things simple by making it a date-only type.
+We'll make this a date only type and make it required.
 6. Create a new **Relation** type and choose the relation that says "Author has many Blog Posts."
 This will add a field to both content types, which could be useful in the future if we want to add the ability to see all the posts an author has written.

 ![Linking author to blog post](/img/strapi-guide/blog_post_author.png)